envi/olesia-khomchyn.github.io/docs/Envi_Use_Cases.md

 ```

-To create Usage Items, the Usage ID is required.
+To create usage items, the usage ID is required.

-The following fields can be populated to add Usage Items:
+The following fields can be populated to add usage items:

 <style>